-We recognise the important opportunity for connection that Out of the Shadows walks provide for Centres and their networks and we want to encourage people to walk as they usually would, but while observing safe social distancing.
+We recognise the important opportunity for connection that Out of the Shadows walks provide and we want to encourage people to walk as they usually would, but while observing safe social distancing.

 Differing state restrictions mean we need to be adaptable and flexible.

-And we ALL have a part to play in minimising risks of community transmission and the spread of COVID-19.
+A virtual walk is a safe way to minimise risks of community transmission and the spread of COVID-19.

 How long should the walks be?